getindata/kedro-kubeflow/docs/source/03_getting_started/03_mlflow.md

 $ kedro docker build
 ```

 And re-push the image to the remote registry.
-Finally, reupload the pipeline:
+Finally, re-upload the pipeline:

 ```console
 $ kedro kubeflow upload-pipeline